 Farm Animal Grants

 Farm animal sanctuaries and other groups specifically focused on animals raised intensively for commercial food production can apply for grants under the above categories if your requests meet the indicated requirements.
-We are not currently taking requests for other types of funding but invite you to visit this page again as other opportunities may become available in 2018.
+We are not currently taking requests for other types of funding but invite you to visit this page again as other opportunities may become available.

 Established 501(c)(3) nonprofit or governmental organizations in good standing with the Internal Revenue Service, including public law enforcement agencies